skyde/Interaction/README.md

 # Eye Gaze

 Eye tracking is used to control the mouse.
 A combination of eye and head movement results in quite accurate mouse control, enough to do a programming job professionally.

+There are existing programs online that can do this, but I wrote a custom one myself as I found what was out there could be improved upon.

+Eye gaze is used to control the macro position of the mouse.
+Head horizontal and depth position are used for precise adjustments.

-It takes a bit of time to get used to controlling the mouse through eye gaze control, but after a few months of usage it's just as natural as using a mouse.
+It takes a bit of time to get used, but after a few months it's just as natural as a regular mouse.

 # Keyboard